mathworks-ref-arch/matlab-production-server-on-aws/releases/R2025b/README.md

 To run applications on MATLAB Production Server, you need to create applications using MATLAB Compiler SDK.
 For more information, see [Create Deployable Archive for MATLAB Production Server](https://www.mathworks.com/help/compiler_sdk/mps_dev_test/create-a-deployable-archive-for-matlab-production-server.html).

+>**Note:** Wait until status of MATLAB Execution Endpoint on the Overview page of the Dashboard is `Ready` before uploading deployable archives to the server.

 # Additional Information

 ## Use Existing License Server in Existing VPC